-From the 1830s missionary schools for Māori taught reading, writing and manual skills.
-These schools closed during the 1863–64 war and, after that, schools for children of military settlers opened.
+From the 1830s missionary schools taught Māori reading, writing and manual skills.
+These schools closed during the 1863–64 war, followinch which schools for the children of military settlers opened.
 Private and religious schools also emerged from the 1860s.

-Schools spread from the 1920s, and a post-1945 population boom necessitated more state primary, intermediate and secondary schools, especially in Hamilton.
+Schools spread from the 1920s, and the post-1945 baby boom necessitated more state primary, intermediate and secondary schools, especially in Hamilton.
 From the mid-1980s kura kaupapa (Māori-language immersion schools) were set up – in the 2010s there were around 10 in the region.

 In 1968 the Waikato Technical Institute opened on the central-city site of the technical college, which, renamed Fraser High School, moved to the suburb of Nawton.
-After several name changes and the introduction of degree courses, the technical institute became Waikato Institute of Technology (Wintec).
-In 2009 it had 27,367 students, three campuses in Hamilton, and others around the region.
+After several name changes and the introduction of degree courses, the technical institute became Waikato Institute of Technology.
+In 2009 Wintec had 27,367 students, three campuses in Hamilton, and others around the region.

-A branch of Auckland University opened in Hamilton in 1960, becoming the University of Waikato in 1964.
-In 2014 Waikato University had around 12,000 students and a separate campus at Tauranga.
+A branch of the University of Auckland opened in Hamilton in 1960, becoming the University of Waikato in 1964.
+In 2014 this had around 12,000 students and a separate campus at Tauranga.
 It had strengths in sciences, education and management studies, and a strong Māori focus.
 Hamilton Teachers’ College began in 1960 and later shared the university campus.
 It is now part of the university’s School of Education.

 The Waikato-Tainui Endowed College at Hopuhopu opened in 2000, focusing on administration programmes and research on Waikato-Tainui history.

-Te Wānanga o Aotearoa, a Māori-run tertiary education institution, has campuses in Te Awamutu, Hamilton, Huntly and Tokoroa, and in other regions.
+Te Wānanga o Aotearoa, a Māori-run tertiary education institution, has campuses in Te Awamutu, Hamilton, Huntly and Tokoroa, as well as in other regions.

-In 1864 Hamilton had a hospital but, like other military facilities, it closed after a few years.
+Hamilton had a hospital in 1864 but, like other military facilities, this closed a few years later.
 For several decades there was no Waikato hospital.
-When government hospital districts were defined in 1885, Waikato was divided between the Auckland and Thames districts.
-After local activism, the Waikato Hospital Board was established in 1886, and the following year a hospital opened in Hamilton.
+When government hospital districts were defined in 1885, Waikato was divided between Auckland and Thames.
+After local activism, a Waikato Hospital Board was established in 1886, and the following year a hospital opened in Hamilton.
 Capacity increased steadily, with a major building programme in the 1960s.
 Nurse training expanded, and health became one of Hamilton’s biggest industries.
 In the 2010s Waikato Hospital was a 600-bed regional base hospital offering specialist services to Waikato, Coromandel Peninsula, the King Country and Rotorua.

 Small cottage and maternity hospitals opened in other Waikato towns.
 In the 2010s the Waikato District Health Board operated a 21-bed hospital at Tokoroa, geriatric hospitals at Te Awamutu and Morrinsville, and community bases in other towns.
 Raukura Hauora o Tainui provided community health services to Māori in north Waikato, Hamilton and South Auckland.